Zbeyer/trf/Studies/Books/Jonah.md

 They answered and said to him, "Are you also from Galilee?
 Search and look, for no prophet has arisen out of Galilee."

 The Pharisees forgot about Jonah.

+- Assyians in all likelihood invented siege, that is the use of starvation against a civilian population in warfare.
+- Mathew 12, Jesus points to Jonah as a sign
+- There is a strong connection with Doves and water.
+- Sameria was destroyed by the Assirans around this time
+- Gentiles believed when the Hebrews would not

 ## Context